setavenger/blindbit-oracle/README.md

 # BlindBit Backend
 A GO implementation for a BIP0352 Silent Payments Indexing Server.
-This backend was focused on serving the BlindBit mobile app with tweak data.
+This backend was focused on serving the BlindBit mobile app with tweak data and other simplified data to spend and receive.

 ## Requirements
-- rpc access to a bitcoin full node
+- RPC access to a bitcoin full node
   - unpruned because we need the prevouts for every transaction in the block with a taproot output
-  - Note: Indexing will take longer if the rpc calls take longer
+  - Note: Indexing will take longer if the rpc calls take longer; You might also want to allow more rpc workers on your node to speed things up.
-  - Processing a block takes ~100ms-500ms
+- Processing a block takes ~100ms-300ms
-- disk space
+- Disk space
-  - ~500mb-1GB with cut-through (@828000 about 250mb taken)
-  - +4GB if you have full-indexing enabled (@828000 about 2GB taken)
+  - ```text
+    709632 -> 834761
+    217M	./filters
+    2.7G	./utxos
+    16M	    ./headers-inv
+    12M	    ./headers
+    2.8G	./tweaks        33,679,543 tweaks
+    1.7G	./tweak-index   54,737,510 tweaks
+    7.4G	.
+    ```

 ## Todos